Bone Cancer and Soft Tissue Sarcoma Treatment

 At the Henry Ford Cancer Institute, our orthopedic specialists work with you to customize a treatment plan based on your unique needs, medical history and preferences.
 Your care may include chemotherapy, radiation therapy, surgery or a combination of treatments.

 Surgery for bone cancer and soft tissue sarcoma

 Most malignant tumors require surgery to remove the tumor and surrounding bone and tissue.

-Our goal in surgery is to remove as much diseased bone as possible to avoid amputation and restore the function and appearance of the affected area.
+Our orthopedic cancer surgeons are experienced in many different surgery techniques to treat all types and stages of bone cancer and soft tissue sarcoma.
+We remove as much diseased bone as possible to avoid amputation and restore the function and appearance of the affected area.

 We also offer: